demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 As creating a new user is a database operation, things might go wrong.
 We also need to account the uniqueness check of the `Username` and the `Email` properties.

-Let's define types for accomodating these scenarios as well.
+Let's define types for accommodating these scenarios as well.

 ```fsharp
 // UserSignup.fs